 I love that this recipe doesn’t have thickeners or fillers.
 Often we find tarts and cakes mixed with starches or winter melon.
 We decided to omit both and create a simple recipe only using the natural fibers and sugars of the pineapple to create a good texture for our pineapple tarts.
 I hope you guys use this in your desserts, because it’s definitely a favorite at Everybunny Headquarters!

-- 2 cans crushed Pineapple
+- 2 cans crushed Pineapple in juice

 - 36g (about 3T) Rock Sugar